datkev/datkev.github.io/_ctfs/2019-01-19-google-ctf-beginners-quest-2018.md

 ## Overview

+Before we begin, consider visiting GynvaelEN and his <a href="https://www.youtube.com/channel/UCCkVMojdBWS-JtH7TliWkVg" target="_blank">YouTube channel</a>.
+He has a full livestream of the entire Beginners Quest series.
+If you're looking for <i>real</i> knowledge bombs, please seek out his videos and consider subscribing.
+Many of the strategies below are adapted from the explanations he provides in his livestream.

 In 2016, Google began hosting annual CTF competitions to grow the security community, engage security hobbyists and professionals globally, and encourage the community to help protect web users.

 Google CTF 2018 included a beginner-friendly quest line that provided newer community members a lighter exposure to the field of security.